-The revised frameworks/policies were tabled to the Risk Management & Compliance Committee for endorsement before the Board's approval.
+The revised frameworks/policies were tabled to the Risk Management and Compliance Committee for endorsement before the Board's approval.

-- (ii) Compliance function
+- (b) Compliance function

-- Compliance Policy;
+- (i) Compliance Policy;

-- Anti-Money Laundering Counter Financing of Terrorism Procedural Manual;
+- (ii) Anti-Money Laundering Counter Financing of Terrorism Procedural Manual;

-- Anti-Bribery and Corruption Policy;
+- (iii) Anti-Bribery and Corruption Policy;

-- Personal Data Protection Policy;
+- (iv) Personal Data Protection Policy;

-- Fit & Proper Policy; and
+- (v) Fit & Proper Policy; and

-- Whistleblowing Policy
+- (vi) Whistleblowing Policy

 These frameworks/policies are reviewed annually or from time to time to ensure continued relevance and to reflect latest regulatory and group requirements.
-These will be tabled to the Risk Management & Compliance Committee for endorsement before the Board's approval.
+These will be tabled to the Risk Management and Compliance Committee for endorsement before the Board's approval.